prvacy/real-time-task-generators/README.md

 Copyright © 2021 [Pourya Gohari](https://pourya-gohari.ir)

 This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details

+## 🔄 New version
+Newer and more advanced versions of this tool is available [here](https://github.com/porya-gohary/real-time-task-generator-framework).